caprover/caprover-website/docs/troubleshooting.md

 ## How to restart my application?
 If your application is not behaving well, you can try force restarting it by going to the web dashboard and select your app, then click on "Save Configuration & Update" button.
 It will forcefully restarts your application.

-## How to restart CaptainDuckDuck
+## How to restart CapRover
-If your CaptainDuckDuck is not behaving well, you can try force restarting CaptainDuckDuck using:
+If your CapRover is not behaving well, you can try force restarting CapRover using:
 ```
 docker service update captain-captain --force
 ```

-Alternatively, you can go to CaptainDuckDuck dashboard, select your app, without changing anything, simply click on SAVE AND UPDATE CONFIGURATIONS button at the bottom of the page.
+Alternatively, you can go to CapRover dashboard, select your app, without changing anything, simply click on SAVE AND UPDATE CONFIGURATIONS button at the bottom of the page.
 This will force restart your app.

 ## How to stop and remove Captain?
 Captain uses docker swarm to support clustering and restarting containers if they stop.
 That's why it keeps re-appearing.
 Try this: